 Services

-Zoochory is defined as the dispersal of seeds or spores by animals.
-Through my work, I practice zoochory to share seeds or spores of knowledge.
-Whether it's a guided hike that provides you with the tools to better identify insects on your own or a plant inventory for your residence that allows you to understand and manage your landscape, my goal is to provide some education so that you can help to improve the ecology of the world around you.
-See below for a list of the services that I can provide to you, your family, or your friends!
+Zoochory refers to the dispersal of seeds or spores by animals, and through my work, I embrace this concept to spread seeds of knowledge.
+Whether it's guiding you on a hike to equip you with the skills to identify insects independently or creating a plant inventory for your home that helps you better understand and manage your landscape, my aim is to provide education that empowers you to positively impact the ecology of the world around you.
+Below, you'll find a list of services I offer for you, your family, or friends!Â

 Guided Hikes